srares13/vscode-position-tracking/README.md

 vscode.workspace.onDidChangeTextDocument((event) => {

    const updatedRanges = getUpdatedRanges(
-      // The locations you want to update
+      // The locations you want to update,
       // under the form of an array of ranges.
       // It is a required argument.
       someRanges,